Michaela-K/LightBnB/README.md

   * `apiRoutes.js` and `userRoutes.js` are responsible for any HTTP requests to `/users/something` or `/api/something`.
   * `json` is a directory that contains a bunch of dummy data in `.json` files.
   * `database.js` is responsible for all queries to the database.
 It doesn't currently connect to any database, all it does is return data from `.json` files.

+## Getting Started
+  1. Clone this repository
+  2. Install the dependencies listed below using npm install
+  3. ```cd LightBnB_WebApp-master```
+  4. start the web server using ```npm run local```
+  5. Go to http://localhost:3000/ in your browser
+  6. Login with email: makaylahahn@gmail.com Password: password (You will be logged in with the name Austin Beck in the nav)

+## Dependencies
+- bcrypt
+- bodyparser
+- cookie-session
+- express
+- nodemon
+- pg